anthonym225/Random-Password-Generator/README.md

 ### What I learned through this project:
 * Practiced with simple Java commands
 * Use java.util.scanner to ask for user input, then using that for final output
-* Combine strings with one another
+* Insert one string into another randomly

 ### Future goals with this program: